GradSkip: Communication-Accelerated Local Gradient Methods with Better Computational Complexity: GradSkip

-\subsection{Reduced local computation}
+\subsection{Reduced Local Computation}

 Clearly, communication costs are reduced as the averaging step occurs only when $\theta_t=1$ with probability $p$ of our choice.
 However, it is not directly apparent how the computational costs are reduced during the local stage.
 Indeed, both options $\eta_{i,t}=1$ and $\eta_{i,t}=0$ involve the expression $\nabla f_i(x_{i,t})$ as if local gradients need to be evaluated in every iteration.
-As we show in the following lemma, this is not the case.
+As we show in the following lemma, this is not the case. \begin{lemma}[Fake local steps; Proof in \Cref{proof:lemma-fake-local-steps}] Suppose that Algorithm \ref{alg:dist-proxskip+} does not communicate for $\tau\ge1$ consecutive iterates, i.e., $\theta_t=\theta_{t+1}=\dots=\theta_{t+\tau-1}=0$ for some fixed $t\ge0$.
+Besides, let for some client $i\in[n]$ we have $\eta_{i,t} = 0$.
+Then, regardless of the coin tosses $\{\eta_{i,t+j}\}_{j=1}^{\tau}$, client $i$ does fake local steps without any gradient computation in $\tau$ iterates.
+Formally, for all $j=1,2,\dots,\tau+1$, we have